How Chester Bennington’s Dark Passengers Shaped His Life: Child Abuse, Addiction and Depression

 Bennington’s troubled upbringing

 Chester Bennington has had a lot of hardship in his life, starting with his far from ideal childhood.
-He experienced molestation and abuse when he was around seven years old, which he told Metal Hammer, destroyed by self-confidence.
+He experienced sexual abuse when he was around seven years old, which he told Metal Hammer, destroyed by self-confidence.
 “Like most people, I was too afraid to say anything.
 I didn’t want people to think I was gay or that I was lying.
 It was a horrible experience.”

 His parents then divorced at the age of 11 and he had to move in with his father.
-At an attempt to numb his pain and loneliness, Bennington turned to drugs.
+At an attempt to numb his pain and loneliness, Bennington turned to substance abuse.
 He started abusing alcohol , marijuana, opium and more.
 He told Metal Hammer, “I was on 11 hits of acid a day.
 I dropped so much acid I’m surprised I can still speak.”

 When he reached his teenage years, Chester Bennington had developed a heavy methamphetamine and cocaine habit.
 He moved in with his mother when he turned seventeen, which is when she caught him using drugs and forbade him to leave the house.
 In the interview, Bennington recalled, “my mom said I looked like I stepped out of Auschwitz.
 So I used pot to get off drugs.
 Every time I’d get a craving, I’d smoke my pot.”